 QSL-Cards via the usual amateur radio channels I do not send.
 For the confirmation of radio contacts this does not makes sense longer, since there is the PSKreporter and if one uses only digimodes like me.
 However, I sometimes receive a QSL-card via direct e-mail (DO4LMR at web point de), which makes me happy and I of course than react with a QSL-card.

 Last: Since 1.1.2012 the digimodes are admit, together with 12W and SSB, in the CB.
 For the purposes of the "Free Radio Project", which has mainly devoted to deploying free Wi-Fi infrastructure for Internet Access in Germany, I see digimodes / CB as a further variant of a "Free Radio Project".
-Among the amateur radio PSKmail, which one can use sending e-mails between the radio network and the Internet, I have written a series of articles describing the operation of a PSKmail server on Linux in the CB radio range (http://www.maroki.de/pub/technology/rdt/intro.html).
+Among the amateur radio PSKmail, which one can use sending e-mails between the radio network and the Internet, I have written several articles describing the operation of a PSKmail server on Linux in the CB radio range (http://www.maroki.de/pub/technology/rdt/intro.html).
 So far, however, no PSKmail activities in the CB radio are emerging.
 Two reasons are obvious: 1.
 Presumably, the frustration is too deep that even the mid 90s living packet radio network was not to keep going.
 2. A data throughput of maybe 20 characters per second effectively even for mail is too small for younger people.

 I would be very happy welcome a feedback via e-mail (DO4LMR at WEB Punkt DE).
 Actually, it would be a nice project to collect the stories of how we came to radio and what were ups and downs.